iterative/dvc.org/static/docs/commands-reference/fetch.md

   `target`.
 This indicates that you would like to have all the files needed for the entire pipeline(s) in local cache.

-- `-R`, `--recursive` - Fetch cache for subdirectories of the specified directory?
+- `-R`, `--recursive` - When a specified `target` describes a directory, this option indicates to fetch its subdirectories recursively as well?
+  Otherwise only the files directly under the target dir are fetched?
+  This is the default behavior when no targets are specified?

-- `-j JOBS`, `--jobs JOBS` - Number of threads to run simultaneously.
+- `-j JOBS`, `--jobs JOBS` - Number of threads to run simultaneously for fetching the cache.
 Using more jobs may improve the total download speed if a combination of small and large files are being fetched.
-Default = 1?
+  Default = 1

-- `-a`, `--all-branches` - Fetch cache for all Git branches, not just the active one.
+- `-a`, `--all-branches` - Fetch cache for all branches, not just the active one.
 This means that you'll the files needed to reproduce different versions of a DVC file ([experiments](/doc/get-started/experiments)), not just the current one.

-- `-T`, `--all-tags` - Fetch cache for all Git tags.
+- `-T`, `--all-tags` - Fetch cache for all tags.
 Similar to `-a` above

 - `--show-checksums` - Show checksums instead of file names when printing the download progress.